Browse by Medical Category

 Go To Programs

 Dr. Hamilos joined the Division of Rheumatology, Allergy and Immunology at MGH as an Associate Physician in October 2003.
 He has expertise in asthma, allergic rhinitis, sinusitis, nasal polyposis, vasculitis, eosinophilic disorders and immune deficiency.
-Clinically, he is best known for his expertise in asthma and chronic sinusitis.
+Clinically, he is best known for his expertise in chronic sinusitis, nasal polyposis and asthma.
 In 2000, he developed algorithms for the diagnosis and management of chronic sinusitis that were published in the Journal of Allergy and Clinical Immunology.
-He has conducted workshops on fiberoptic rhinoscopy and lectured on chronic sinusitis pathogenesis and medical management at the Annual Meeting of the American Academy of Allergy, Asthma & Immunology and/or the American College of Allergy, Asthma & Immunology each year from 1997 - 2010.
+He has conducted workshops on fiberoptic rhinoscopy and lectured on chronic sinusitis pathogenesis and medical management at the Annual Meeting of the American Academy of Allergy, Asthma & Immunology and/or the American College of Allergy, Asthma & Immunology each year from 1997 - 2016.
 He co-authored a monograph entitled: Chronic rhinosinusitis: Pathogenesis and Medical Management published by Informa Healthcare in 2007.
-He has been a contributing author to the internet-based medical publication UpToDate since 2007 on the subjects of: Clinical manifestations, pathophysiology, and diagnosis of chronic rhinosinusitis and Management of chronic rhinosinusitis.
+He is a contributing author to the internet-based medical publication UpToDate on the subjects of chronic rhinosinusitis and allergic fungal rhinosinusitis.
+He conducts clinical research on the pathogenesis of allergic asthma and new biologic treatments for nasal polyposis.

 My laboratory is investigating the pathogenesis of chronic rhinosinusitis (CRS).
 We are examining whether the nasal/sinus epithelium of CRS patients is lacking in the ability to produce innate immune factors involved in defense against infection.
 We are examining nasal/sinus tissue samples as well as cultured epithelial cells.
 We are currently examining innate immune and inflammatory gene expression in nasal/sinus tissues using broad-based mRNA expression profiling.
 These studies are supported by a grant from the Flight Attendants Medical Research Institute (FAMRI) as well as a Harvard Catalyst Grant.
 It is our hope that these studies will lead to a greater understanding of CRS pathogenesis and help identify novel therapies.